Skolkovo Innovation Center: Skolkovo Softlanding Program

-When the program is over foreign startups may apply for Skolkovo resident status on order to start receiving tax benefits. and get opportunity to apply for grants.

 Daria Shunina, Head of the Skolkovo Softlanding Program says: "Our main mission is to help foreign companies to expand to the Russian market or at least to learn more about it".

 Innovation City

 The main elements of The city are the University and a Technopark.
 The city will also feature a Congress Center, office buildings, laboratories, fitness centers and stores.
 The city will measure roughly 400 hectares and have a permanent population of 21,000.
 Employees, including commuters from Moscow and surrounding regions, will comprise about 31,000 people.

 Sustainable development

 At least 50% of the energy consumed by the city come from renewable sources, according to the initial plans.
 The well-developed water system uses significantly less water by Russian standards without compromising comfort or hygiene.
 The transport system prioritizes walking and cycling.
 The use of vehicles with internal combustion engines is prohibited in the city.
 Energy passive and active buildings that do not require energy from the outside and even produce more energy than they consume will be built at Skolkovo.
 Household and municipal waste will be disposed of in the most environmentally friendly way possible – leveraging the use of plasma incinerator technology.